sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ###Buttons

 There are two buttons - D0 and RST.
+Reset allows you to reset the board without unplugging, the D0 button is provided for user-defined functionality.

 <figure markdown>
 [![Reset and D0 Buttons](assets/imgs/21636-XBeeDevBoard-ResetandD0Buttons.jpg){ width="400" }](assets/imgs/21636-XBeeDevBoard-ResetandD0Buttons.jpg "Click to enlarge")